 Courses

-There are six (6) courses in the series that are easily accessible in bite-sized segments — view or listen at your convenience!
-We will launch new courses throughout 2023, so check back often to see what’s new.
+The following courses in the series are easily accessible in bite-sized segments — view or listen at your convenience!

 This course is designed to educate healthcare professionals who may not see people with Parkinson’s disease (PD) on a regular basis, about Parkinson’s diagnosis, treatments, and pharmacological management.
 This course emphasizes the importance of cultural competency and collaborating with interprofessional healthcare team members to provide optimal and customized care for each patient.